Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 - An attractive landing page that invites the user to take interest in the game
 - A color palette that is easy on the eyes if the user is playing for extented periods
 - The game area being easy to view the questions, submit answers, and to generally navigate
-- An end of game section which tallies the score and provides words of congratulations or encouragement
+- An end of game section which tallies the score and provides words of congratulations
 - A website that works seamlessly on mobile, tablet and desktop devices
 - Social media links for if the user wishes to share with friends